When to trim your trees

 Tree growth zones

-There are multiple zones for trees growing close to power lines and other electrical equipment.
-The Notice, Cut-back and Growth limit zones.
+There are three zones for trees growing close to power lines and other electrical equipment: the Notice zone, the Cut-back zone, and the Growth limit zone.

-‘Clear to the sky’ is a new requirement for all lines 22kV or greater, plus certain high-risk lines at 11kV.
-It was announced in October 2024, however it will not be enforced until 16 October 2026.
+“Clear to the sky” is a new requirement for all lines 22 kV or greater, plus certain high-risk lines at 11 kV.
+It was announced in October 2024, but it will not be enforced until 16 October 2026.

-If your tree is growing within the Notice or Cut-back zones, it must be trimmed soon because it is growing too close to power lines and equipment.
+If your tree is growing within the Notice zone or the Cut-back zone, it must be trimmed soon because it is growing too close to power lines and equipment.
 If your tree continues to grow into the Growth limit zone you will receive a legal notice from us requiring the tree to be trimmed (by a qualified contractor) within a specified time frame.

 Tree growth zones notes